Xiaoxianyue/Xiaoxianyue.github.io/src/zh/python1v1/String_Homework.md

 total_hours = ((ollie_hour + semi_hour) + (ollie_minute + semi_minute) // 60) % 24
 total_days = (semi_day + ollie_day) + ((ollie_hour + semi_hour) + (ollie_minute + semi_minute) // 60) // 24
 print('The total time both of them worked together is:{} days and {} hours and {} minutes.'.format(total_days, total_hours, total_minutes))
+#output
+Please enter the number of days Semi has worked:2 Please enter the number of hours Semi has worked:12 Please enter the number of minutes Semi has worked:15 Please enter the number of days ollie has worked:3 Please enter the number of hours ollie has worked:15 Please enter the number of minutes ollie has worked:20 The total time both of them worked together is:6 days and 3 hours and 35 minutes.
 ```